 Carole T. Corcoran is a Dene from the Fort Nelson Indian Band in northern British Columbia.
 Mrs Corcoran is a lawyer with extensive experience in Aboriginal government and politics at local, regional, and provincial levels.
-She has served as a Commissioner on the Royal Commission on Canada's Future in 1990/91, and as Commissioner to the British Columbia Treaty Commission from 1993 to 1995.
-Mrs Corcoran was appointed as a Commissioner to the Indian Claims Commission in July 1992.
+She served as a Commissioner on the Royal Commission on Canada's Future in 1990/91, and as Commissioner to the British Columbia Treaty Commission from 1993 to 1995.
+Mrs Corcoran was appointed a Commissioner of the Indian Claims Commission in July 1992.